 We depart Brisbane this morning for Ipswich where we meet with artist Leonard Brown at his home studio.
 He will discuss his work and that of his friend, Sam Fullbrook.
 Leonard Brown is best known for his minimal abstract paintings and his Russian icon paintings which he creates using traditional techniques.
 In 2011, the Queensland University of Technology Art Museum presented Union with Reality: The Art of Leonard Brown, a 30 year survey of his work which is also represented in numerous public collections including the National Gallery of Australia and the National Gallery of Victoria.
 Leonard had a close association with Sam Fullbrook (1922-2004) who was described as the “last of the bushman painters”.
 Fullbrook won the Archibald Prize for portraiture and the Wynne Prize for landscape.
 We shall view his work during our visit to the Queensland Art Gallery; this includes the portrait of his friend, Brisbane-born novelist Ernestine Hill (1899-1972), who shared a history of life on the land and his deep appreciation of the Australian bush.

-We end the day with a visit to the private studio of landscape painter, Leisl Baker, whose work was featured in Amber Creswell-Bell’s book A Painted Landscape (Thames & Hudson 2018).
+We continue west to Toowoomba where we visit the private studio of landscape painter, Leisl Baker, whose work was featured in Amber Creswell-Bell’s book A Painted Landscape (Thames & Hudson 2018).
 Leisl’s expressive, contemporary landscape works are recognisable for their painterly, bold brushwork, rural scenes and rapid sgraffito.
 Working both en plein air and in her Toowoomba studio, Leisl aims to capture the essence of a time and place in her paintings.
 Her work has been shortlisted in numerous national awards for landscape including the Paddington Art Prize and the Hadley’s Prize for Landscape.

-Tonight we enjoy a welcome dinner at a local restaurant.
+Tonight we enjoy a welcome dinner at Gips Restaurant in the historic Clifford House.
 (Overnight Toowoomba) D

 Day 2: Wednesday 17 August, Toowoomba – Jimbour – Drayton – Toowoomba